Some Common Conversation Mistakes

 Trying to force a dynamic

 For example, trying to get into a joking, teasing dynamic, or a deep and serious one, and then not dropping it when the other person isn't receptive.
-It's fine to see if you can get a dynamic going, but it's a mistake to keep pushing for it when it's clear it's not going to happen.
+It's fine to see if you can get a certain vibe going, but it's a mistake to keep pushing for it when it's clear it's not going to happen.

 Not moving on from an unproductive topic

 For example, you're trying to ask someone about their job and they seem unenthusiastic about the subject and are giving you brief responses.
 Rather than change gears you keep trying to get them to open up about it.
 Some conversation threads won't go anywhere, and it's better to switch topics if the current one isn't working.
+Sometimes people make this mistake because they're trying too hard to keep the interaction on a pre-planned script.
+Unfortunately conversations are usually too varied and chaotic to map out ahead of time.

 Asking too many questions / getting into an interrogation vibe